 Manuscripts ready for publication are uploaded as "Online First" versions as soon as they are completed.
 When the authors have completed the final proofreading and addressed issues, the manuscripts are deemed ready for publishing.
 Authors need to understand that once their articles are published online, they cannot be changed.

 Citation manipulation refers to the excessive citation of an author's study (i.e., self-citation by authors) for the sole purpose of boosting the number of citations of the author's work (COPE, 2019).
-Sustainable Energy and Advanced Materials journal encourage authors to restrict self-citation to a minimum to control citation manipulation.
-SEAM journal highly advises using no more than 5 (including jointly authored publications) or 20 per cent self-citations, whichever is lower, in any given publication.
+Construction journal encourage authors to restrict self-citation to a minimum to control citation manipulation.
+Construction journal highly advises using no more than 5 (including jointly authored publications) or 20 per cent self-citations, whichever is lower, in any given publication.

 The galley proofs are solely supplied to correct printing mistakes.
 It is not recommended to utilize the galley proof correction for language or content enhancement purposes.
 Make sure to proofread and correct any errors as soon as possible.
 Corrected galley proofs need to be returned within 72 hours or three business days after they are received.